ivonunes/plumekit/docs/deploying.md

 Your `wrangler.toml` is **yours to own**.
-The first build writes one at the project root from a template; after that, build reuses your copy, so custom domains, logging/observability, `[vars]`, compatibility flags, and extra bindings you add are never overwritten.
+The first build writes one at the project root from a template; after that, build reuses your copy, so custom domains, logging/observability, `[vars]`, compatibility flags and extra bindings you add are never overwritten.
 Commit it.
 (Only `worker.mjs`, the JSPI glue, is regenerated each build.)